tommasomoretti/nameless-analytics-tables/README.md

 ## Table functions
 ### Users raw latest
+This is the schema of the Users raw latest table function.

 | Column                        | Type      | Description                            |
 |-------------------------------|-----------|----------------------------------------|
 | user_date                     | DATE      | Date associated with the user          |